Welcome to World Events and the Bible and thank you for your interest in commenting on our site.

 The sole purpose of World Events and the Bible is to provide our readers with Bible studies, tools and answers to questions in order to bring clarity to various subjects in God’s Word.
 Additionally, to provide our readers with a platform covering the events of today and how they relate to the Bible.

-Every day we discuss the most taboo topics; religion and politics, and due to that there will be disagreement which is perfectly acceptable.
+Every day we discuss the most taboo topics; religion and politics, and due to that there will be respectful disagreement in the comments section which is perfectly acceptable.
 None of us will ever agree 100% on a given issue.
 None of us are all right and none of us are all wrong.

 What Are We Looking For?